cetrez/Hack-the-Castle-2018/README.md

 [Sign up](http:/hack.cetrez.com) | [Register team](http:/hack.cetrez.com/teams) | [Chat on Slack](https://join.slack.com/t/cetrezhack2018/shared_invite/enQtMzA3MjEwMjE2NTUxLWY4NTc5N2NhMzk5M2Y5NGRiOTJlMWI3OTQ0OWI4YzI4Zjg0ZWUzZGU1NTQ2NzkxODVkNmRiNjVhODgxMmI2MGQ) | [Cetrez](http://cetrez.com/) | [digIT](http://github.com/cthit) | [ArmIT](https://chalmers.it/business/)
 ___
 **Hack the Castle** – *A social media hackathon*.
 Winter hackathon at Cetrez Castle.
 A collaboration with [digIT](http://github.com/cthit) and [ArmIT](https://chalmers.it/business/).

 Use this repository as a starting point by forking it and start working.
 We will use the fork-tree to keep track of contestants.

 ## Rules
-Rules for the hackathon.
-Have fun!
+The most important thing is to have fun, if you are unsure about the rules don't hesitate to ask us.
+- Every project must be a fork of the [hackathon repository](https://github.com/cetrez/Hack-the-Castle-2018)
+- No project can have been started prior to the hackathon, but you are welcome to use existing frameworks, libraries, boilerplates, etc.
+- The allowed groups size is 2 to 4 contestants
+- The last commit for the project shall be pushed to [github](https://github.com) before Saturday 18:00
+- Fill out the TEAM.md with your team and project information, then move it to `README.md`

+### Recommendations
+- Use libraries and frameworks
+- Make sure the team have an initial idea on Friday
+- We are here to help you, and so are [StackOverflow](https://stackoverflow.com)
+- Take breaks, have fun
+- Include everyone in the teamwork

 ## Criteria
 The projects are evaluated on four main criteria.